 - “December Morning in the Desert” a poem by Alberto Ríos

-- “Trophic Cascade” a poem by Camille Dungy in Trophic Cascade
+- “Trophic Cascade” a poem by Camille Dungy from her collection Trophic Cascade

 - “A Parable of Arable Land,” an essay by Nicola Pitchford in The Nature Chronicles Prize Winning Entries with an Introduction by Kathryn Aalto